 Enter a world of early 20th-century country elegance at a former farm-turned-estate, where breathtaking gardens complement refined interiors.

-The Stevens-Coolidge Place exemplifies the rural retreats of wealthy urbanites of the early 1900s.
+Stevens-Coolidge House & Gardens exemplifies the rural retreats of wealthy urbanites of the early 1900s.
 It was the summer home of Helen Stevens Coolidge and her husband, John Gardner Coolidge—a diplomat descended from Thomas Jefferson and a nephew to Isabella Stewart Gardner—from 1914 to 1962.

 The Coolidges hired preservation architect Joseph Everett Chandler to remodel the property’s two connected, Federal-period farmhouses, creating a gracious Colonial Revival estate surrounded by perennial gardens, a rose garden and greenhouse complex, and French vegetable garden with a brick serpentine wall.